Sanglorian/orcus/Orcus Advanced Options - current.md

 You touch an object weighing 10 pounds or less whose longest dimension is 6 feet or less.
 The incantation leaves an invisible mark on its surface and invisibly inscribes the name of the item on the sapphire you use as the material component.
 Each time you cast this incantation, you must use a different sapphire.

-At any time thereafter, you can use your standard action to speak the item's name and crush the sapphire.
+At any time thereafter, you can use a standard action to speak the item’s name and crush the sapphire.
 The item instantly appears in your hand regardless of physical or planar distances, and the incantation ends.

-If another creature is holding or carrying the item, crushing the sapphire doesn't transport the item to you, but instead you learn who the creature possessing the object is and roughly where that creature is located at that moment.
+If another creature is holding or carrying the item, crushing the sapphire doesn’t transport the item to you, but instead you learn who the creature possessing the object is and roughly where that creature is located at that moment.

-*Dismiss magic* or a similar effect successfully applied to the sapphire ends this incantation's effect.
+*Dismiss magic* or a similar effect successfully applied to the sapphire ends this incantation’s effect.

+*Arcana check:* With an Arcana check, the object can weigh more than 10 pounds (the number of pounds is the DC of the Arcana check).

 ### Telepathic Bond

 Level 11 Divination Incantation (Arcana)

 **Cost to Learn:** 360 gp
-**Completion Time:** 1 hour
+**Completion Time:** 10 minutes
 **Components:** Pieces of eggshell from two different kinds of creatures, one rare (360 gp)
 **Duration:** 8 hours

 You forge a telepathic link among up to eight willing creatures of your choice in the area, psychically linking each creature to all the others for the duration.
-Creatures with Intelligence scores of 2 or less aren't affected by this incantation.
+Creatures with Intelligence scores of 2 or less aren’t affected by this incantation.

 Until the incantation ends, the targets can communicate telepathically through the bond whether or not they have a common language.
-The communication is possible over any distance, though it can't extend to other planes of existence.
+The communication is possible over any distance, though it can’t extend to other planes of existence.

+*Arcana check:* With a DC 19 Arcana check, the duration is 1 week.

 ### Plane Walk